May 15, 2026

 Describes what a tenant can do if they have been improperly evicted. - Information for Landlords and Tenants about Suite Meters

-Information about the rules regarding suite meters in residential rental units. - Information for New Tenants
+Information about the rules regarding air conditioners in residential rental units. - Information for New Tenants

 Information about the rights and responsibilities of landlords and tenants, the role of the LTB and how to contact the LTB.
 Landlords must give this brochure to new tenants on or before the day the tenancy begins. - Maintenance and Repairs